parth9504/Pluto-Healthcare-Chatbot/README.md

 2) **Access Information about Diseases**: This section allows users to access information about any disease.
-For this, the Wikipedia module available in Python was used.
-Wikipedia is a Python library that makes it easy to access and parse data from Wikipedia.
+For this, the Wikipedia module available in Python was used. **Wikipedia Module** is a Python library that makes it easy to access and parse data from Wikipedia.
 This provides a very convenient way to view specific sections of the Wikipedia page, search for articles, get summaries, and fetch other details about Wikipedia pages programmatically.
 When the user enters a search query (name of a